 Join us at Raffles Singapore for a day of forward-looking discussions, practical exercises and networking with industry’s change champions.
 Whatever your position or discipline, change involves the whole industry so register your interest today to be part of the conversation on shaping a better future for talent.

 Following the conference, the Women Leading Change Awards will celebrate and honour those who are demonstrating outstanding leadership and innovation, paving the way for greater inclusivity in their respective roles.

 Thinking differently is the lifeblood of the creative industries.
 From ethnicity and race, to sexual orientation and gender identity, diversity is all around us.
 People come in all different shapes and sizes and modern workplaces must embrace these differences and be inclusive, in order to thrive and survive.

-Join us on 28 May as we work together on the next phase of change in APAC.
+Join us as we work together on the next phase of change in APAC.